scorpiodiagrams/fdg/wiki/chapter001.md

 #+RESULTS:
 : #| geodesic-equation-residuals |#

-where =d/dt= is a vector field on the real line#Footnote(8) and =Cartan= is a way of encapsulating the geometry, as specified by the Christoffel coefficients.
+where #Code(d#/dt) is a vector field on the real line#Footnote(8) and #Code(Cartan) is a way of encapsulating the geometry, as specified by the Christoffel coefficients.
 The Christoffel coefficients are computed from the metric:

 ```Scheme
 <<Cartan>>